Preserve Iowa Summit

 Virtual June 3-5, 2021

 The annual Preserve Iowa Summit is the state’s premier conference for professionals and volunteers involved in historic preservation.
-Through expert presentations, workshops and tours, participants will learn new ways to save Iowa’s past for the future.
+Through expert presentations, workshops and tours, participants will learn new ways to preserve Iowa’s past for the future.

 The 2021 summit’s theme, “The Trail Ahead,” looks two ways at once: back to Council Bluffs’ colorful history as a trailhead for explorers and settlers, and forward to a bright future where Iowa communities use their history to create a unique sense of place and shared identity.

 The three-day program starts Thursday with some inspiration – an awards ceremony to honor SHPO’s Preservation Projects of Merit, Excellence in Historic Preservation & Archaeology awards, and Preservation Iowa’s “Preservation At Its Best” – and wraps up Saturday with a round of how-to sessions specially designed for Iowans who work or volunteer at local historical societies and history museums across the state.

 Who should attend?